ucs-compute-solutions/terraform-intersight-sds/README.md

-### Provisioning software defined storage infrastructure at cloud scale with Cisco Intersight Terraform provider
+### Provisioning software defined storage infrastructure at cloud scale with Cisco Intersight Terraform provider \
+\
+\

-#### Examples to show how to use the Cisco Intersight Terraform provider to automate zero touch infrastructure deployment required for a generic Cloud-Scale software defined storage on Cisco Unified Computing System(Cisco UCS).
+#### Examples to show how to use the Cisco Intersight Terraform provider to automate zero touch infrastructure deployment required for a generic Cloud-Scale software defined storage on Cisco Unified Computing System(Cisco UCS). \
+\
+#### More information is available at: https://www.cisco.com/c/en/us/products/collateral/servers-unified-computing/ucs-c-series-rack-servers/2201041-intersight-terrafirma-wp.html

 The deployment of the whole solution consists of several main steps:
 1. Create an account in Intersight and claim all storage nodes